tankh99/tp/docs/DeveloperGuide.md

 * The patient index is based on the unique ID that is tagged to each individual patient and is not the natural ordering of the list.

-Otherwise, if the process is successful, the current `Patient` object corresponding to the respective ID will be updated with the deleted patient information containing the phone, email, and respective affiliated-with information.
+Otherwise, if the process is successful, the current `Patient` object corresponding to the respective ID will be updated with the deleted patient information containing the phone, email, respective affiliated-with, and linked appointment information.

 **Implementation**